mixxxdj/manual/source/chapters/user_interface.rst

 **Gain Knob**
   Above these knobs, the gain knob allows you to adjust the gain of the deck.
   Use this to compensate for the differences in recording levels between tracks.
-  In general, you should adjust this knob so that at full-volume the deck's audio is just at the peak of the center VU meters.
-This is so you can achieve the widest dynamic range for your track.
+  In general, you should adjust this knob so that the track's :term:`level meter` stays around the top of the green region with the loudest parts of the track (the transients) briefly going into the yellow region. **Do NOT turn the Gain Knob up so much that the level meter is in the red region.
+At this point the track is clipping, which sounds bad and could damage equipment.**

+  .. seealso:: For a more in depth explanation of how to set your gains, see
+               :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

-  .. note:: By default, Mixxx automatically adjusts the gain of tracks to sound
+  .. note:: By default, Mixxx automatically applies an additional ReplayGain so
-            like they are at approximately the same volume.
-Your tracks must be :ref:`analyzed<library-analyze>` in advance to take advantage of this feature.
+            tracks have approximately equal loudness at unity gain.
+Your tracks must be :ref:`analyzed <library-analyze>` to take advantage of this feature.
+When an unanalyzed track is loaded, Mixxx calculates its ReplayGain value, but will not apply a newly calculated ReplayGain value to a track after it has already started playing (to avoid a sudden change in the gain of a playing track).

 **EQ Knobs**
   The low, mid, and high knobs allow you to change the filters of the audio.
   This allows you to selectively reduce or boost certain frequency ranges of the audio.

-  .. warning:: Be careful not to raise the EQs so much that any of the VU meters
+  .. warning:: Be careful not to raise the EQs so much that the signal clips,
-               are going into the red.
-At that point, your audio is clipping and will sound worse.
-This is more often an issue with the low EQ than the mid or high EQs.
-If you want to emphasize a frequency band, it is better to lower the other ones and boost the track's overall gain instead.
+               indicated by a :term:`level meter` being in the red region.
+See :ref:`Setting your levels properly (gain staging) <djing-gain-staging>` for a more detailed explanation.

 **Kill Switches**
   The small boxes next to each EQ knob are called :term:`kills <kill switch>`.